Updated 3 December 2021

 Individuals can fly between the two countries but will be subject to the following measures:

 - Pre-departure testing.
 You’ll have to take a test 48 hours before scheduled arrival at a laboratory approved by the UAE or by India.
 The test result must have a QR code.
+You must also present a negative result (with a QR code) of a rapid PCR test conducted at the departure airport within six hours before departure.

 To recap, eligible Indian travellers with tourist visas/UAE residency need to: